TebogoYungMercykay/Simple-Task-Manager-System/README.md

 # Simple Task Management System

-This is a simple task management system built using Python.
+This is a simple task management system built using C++98.
 It utilizes various data structures such as Linked Lists (both Circular and Doubly), a Queue, and a Stack to manage tasks.

 ## Features